La Movida Madrileña: Photography and painting

-During these years, young photographers like Alberto García-Alix and Ouka Leele focused their art on the bands, concerts, and music scene, while other creators, like Miguel Trillo, were more interested in the urban tribes around the new movement.
-Illustrator Ceesepe is considered a major figure in the movement and with his friends El Hortelano and Ouka Leele moved from comics to painting as their primary expression--even Ouka Leele's photographs were hand-painted color over black-and-white images.
+Notable photographers of the Movida include Alberto García-Alix, Ouka Leele, and Miguel Trillo.
+These photographers focused their work on bands, concerts, and their scenes.
+Illustrator Ceesepe is considered a major figure in the movement and with his friends El Hortelano and Ouka Leele moved from comics to painting as their primary expression—Ouka Leele's photographs were hand-painted color over black-and-white images.